dzutrinh/glinfo/README.md

-# glinfo [WIP]
+# glinfo
 Tiny OpenGL Information utility.
 It displays OpenGL version, vendor, renderer and GLSL version.
 Currently support Windows and OSX, querying using legacy and core OpenGL profile.
-Linux support is under BETA testing phase.
+Linux support is under testing phase.

 ![linf](https://github.com/dzutrinh/glinfo/blob/master/screens/glinfo_linux.png)

 ## Requirements
 * Windows: MinGW/Visual Studio 2015
-* OSX: gcc
+* OSX: GCC/Clang
-* Linux: gcc
+* Linux: GCC

 ## Compile
-* Just type 'make'

-## To do
-* Export results to a text file for later references
+`$make`

+The output binary would be placed under the newly created `./bin` folder.
+To run the utility, type:

+`$./bin/glinfo`

 ## Usage

 `$glinfo [-hiecv]`

 ​	`-h show help message`
 ​	`-v display utility version`
 ​	`-c use core profile to query`
 ​	`-e display OpenGL extensions only`
 ​	`-i display basic OpenGL, use combine with -e to display both`

 To force software OpenGL using Mesa on Linux, use the following command

 `$LIBGL_ALWAYS_SOFTWARE=1 bin/glinfo`

+## To do
+* Export results to a text file for later references